quaziashfaq/notes/aws.md

 - Certain resources are tied to regions.
 - Each region has a group of datacenters which is called availability zone.
 - Each region has multiple, independent and physically isolated AZ.
+- AZs are fault tolerant.
+Meaning if one AZ is down, the other AZs should not be impacted.
+- A region is global and made up of two or more AZs.

 ## Availability Zones (AZs)
 What's a availability zone?
-- A group of multiple data centres close enough together to be grouped into one AZ.
+- A group of one or more physically separated data centres close enough together to be grouped into one AZ.
-- AZs are isolated from other AZs withing the region.
+- AZs are isolated from other AZs within the region.
 - Each data centre has redundant power, networking and connectivity.
 - AZs are connected to each other with redundant, ultra-high-speed, low-latency connection within a region.
 - AZs in a region are within 100kms or 60 miles.
+- One or more discrete data centers with redundant power, networking, and connectivity in an AWS region.
+- Multi-AZ deployment provides high availability.

 ### Edge Location
 They are just endpoints for AWS thare used for caching content.
 This consists of AWS's content delivery network: CloudFront.

-## Misc
-- Web and mobile apps
-- Data processing and warehousing
-- Storage and Archiving

 # AWS Core Technologies
 ## Compute